splunk/observability-workshop/docs/module7/vo_getting_started.md

 We will now add the 2nd Rotation for our Senior SRE Escalation cover.

-#### Senior SRE Escalation
+### 4.2.
+Senior SRE Escalation

 * Click `Add Rotation`
 * Enter a name of "*Senior SRE Escalation*"
 * Select `24/7` from the three available shift templates
-    * Enter a Shift namof "*Senior SRE Escalatonion*"
+    * Enter a Shift namof "*Senior SRE Escalation*"
     * Time Zone set to "*Asia/Tokyo*"
     * Handoff happens every "*7 days at 9.00am*"
     * The next handoff happens &lt;select the next Monday from the date picker&gt;
     * Click `Save Rotation`
 * Add the users who are allocated the 24/7 shift

-That completes the configuation of the Rotations, we now need to configure the Escalation Policies and Routing Keys.
+That completes the configuration of the Rotations, we now need to configure the Escalation Policies and Routing Keys.

 ---

-### 5. Configure Escalation Policies
+## 5. Configure Escalation Policies

-Navigate to the Ecsalation Polices tab on the Teams sub menu, you should have no existing Polices so we need to create some.
+Navigate to the Escalation Polices tab on the Teams sub menu, you should have no existing Polices so we need to create some.
 We are going to create three different Polices to cover off three typical use cases.

-#### 24/7
+### 5.1.
+24/7

 * Click `Add Escalation Policy`
 * Policy Name: "*24/7*"
 * Step 1